Remote Technology Tools & Resources

 - The Division of Information Technology will pivot to remote support for the month of December, similar to our approach last spring.
 During this time, the Technology Support Center will continue to provide technology support to our community.
 View our support hours.

-- For all training documentation and instructions, go to the IT Documentation SharePoint site (authentication required).
+- For all training documentation and instructions, go to the IT Resources documentation and training website (authentication required)

 - Review the Weinberg Memorial Library website for additional research and instruction resources.